 Psilocybin can temporarily 'dissolve' your ego.

-"This 'ego dissolution' results in a moment of expanded awareness, a feeling in which the mind is put more directly and intensely in touch with the world," says co-author Philip Gerrans, a philosophy professor at the University of Adelaide, in a statement.
+"This 'ego dissolution' results in a moment of expanded awareness, a feeling in which the mind is put more directly and intensely in touch with the world," said co-author Philip Gerrans, a philosophy professor at the University of Adelaide, in a statement.
 "Through this experience it may be possible to re-engineer the mechanisms of self, which in turn could change people's outlook or worldview.
 The profound sense of connection produced by this experience has the potential to be beneficial for people suffering from anxiety, depression and some forms of addiction."

-As co-author Chris Letheby adds, psychedelics offer a wide perspective that can endure even after the drugs wear off.
-"People who go through psychedelic experiences no longer take it for granted that the way they've been viewing things is the only way," he explains.
+As co-author Chris Letheby added, psychedelics offer a wide perspective that can endure even after the drugs wear off.
+"People who go through psychedelic experiences no longer take it for granted that the way they've been viewing things is the only way," he said.
 "Psychedelics can assist in enlightening people about the processes behind their subjectivity.
 Ego dissolution offers vivid experiential proof not only that can things be different, but that there is an opportunity to seek change."

 Magic mushrooms can improve mental health.

 A psilocybin therapy session at Johns Hopkins University.
 (Photo: Psychoactive Substances Research Collection/YouTube)